Request Parsing¶

 To require a value be passed for an argument,

-to the call to add_argument()
+just add required=True to the call to add_argument().

 parser.add_argument('name', required=True, help="Name cannot be blank!")